 Facebook ads aren’t just for big corporations, they’re for musicians too.
-A lot of musicians are constantly asking themselves: “How do we gain more fans and listeners of our music?
+A lot of musicians are constantly asking themselves: “How do we gain more fans and listeners of our music?”
 It can be a tough struggle… but there are some easy and inexpensive ways to go about it.
 Us Output guys and gals have been using Facebook ads for the last few years and thought we’d share some of the techniques we’ve picked up along the way.
 So here you go!
 Our guide to Facebook ads for musicians.

-Using Facebook ads, you’re going to target the fans of your influencers.
+Using Facebook ads, you’re going to target the fans of your influencers

 But isn’t it sleazy to target people like that?
-As long as your ad isn’t sleazy and overtly trying to “sell” the listener it’s not.
+As long as your ad isn’t sleazy and overtly trying to “sell” the listener, it’s not.
 The golden rule is to be genuine, honest, and speak to your new fans in the way you want to be spoken to.

 - A Facebook Page

-– A Credit Card
+- A credit card

-- An understanding of general structure and layout of Facebook ads (learn all about that here)
+- An understanding of the general structure and layout of Facebook ads (learn all about that here)

 Before we start breaking it down, let’s talk about the “Boost Post” button next to your posts on your Facebook Page.
-Though the button is easy to activate and works fine, it lacks certain crucial ad options that save you money in the long run – so, we do not recommend it.
+Though the button is easy to activate and works fine, it lacks certain crucial ad options that save you money in the long run.
+So, we do not recommend it.

-Name your ‘Campaign’ and select the ‘Objective’
+2: Name your “Campaign” and select the “Objective”

-We recommend Brand Awareness, Reach or Engagement.
-Click on ‘Objective’ type or hover over the “i” icon to learn description of each.
+We recommend “Brand Awareness,” “Reach,” or “Engagement.”
+Click on the “Objective” type or hover over the “i” icon to learn the description for each.

-An ‘Ad Set’ is a container holding individual ads.
+An “Ad Set” is a container holding individual ads.

 Select the geographic location where your ads will be shown.
 You can type in “Worldwide” to cover the globe or get more specific with countries and cities.

-Select a ‘Connection’ to your Facebook Page.
-Exclusions can be just as important for targeting the right audience, so decide on whether you wish to specify targeting for (1) Your Fans (2) Friends of Fans (3) Exclude Fans
+Select a “Connection” to your Facebook Page.
+Exclusions can be just as important for targeting the right audience, so decide on whether you wish to specify targeting for “Your Fans,” “Friends of Fans,” or “Exclude Fans.”

-Creating an effective ad
+Tips for creating an effective ad

 Effective ad performance is a very deep topic, but here are some tips you need to know.

 The key to building successful ads is to consider the user experience.
 If your ad is a single image with a link, ask yourself questions like: Where does the link lead?
 What is in it for them?
 Is it visually appealing and informative or just eye candy?

-Capturing viewer attention is crucial, as the Facebook newsfeeds are crowded with cat and political posts.
+Capturing viewer attention is crucial, as the Facebook newsfeeds are crowded with cats and political posts.
 Ask yourself what will make them pause for your ad — the graphic and text should be consistent and visually captivating, and the video should start with a bang!

 Track your results